Laura's Happy Adventures

-Laura's Happy Adventures is an adventure game developed by Ubi Soft Montreal and published by Ubi Soft, and released as part of the Playmobil Interactive series of products.
-The game was originally released in 1998, becoming the first adventure video game to be produced primarily for young girls as a target audience.
-The setting was based on Playmobil's Victorian dollhouse line.
-The game's storyline revolved around a good-natured young girl named Laura as she solved the mystery of a magic diamond by helping the people around her, both within her family and the outside villagers, blending real-world everyday life with fantasy elements.
+Laura's Happy Adventures is a 1998 adventure game developed by Ubi Soft Montreal and published by Ubi Soft, released as part of the Playmobil Interactive series of products.
+The setting is based on Playmobil's Victorian dollhouse line.
+The game's storyline revolves around a good-natured young girl named Laura as she solves the mystery of a magic diamond by helping the people around her.
 A Game Boy Color-exclusive version, simply re-titled Laura, was produced and released in 2000.

 Plot

 Many years before, while climbing the foot of a cliff, Henry, Laura's grandfather, had met a small fairy named Lumina.
 A gust of wind had made the small creature lose control of her wings and had fallen into the sea.
 Henry had dived into the water to rescue the fairy and in exchange, Lumina had rewarded him with a beautiful bracelet.
 One day, as she is admiring her grandfather's stone collection, Laura picks up a volcanic rock, but accidentally drops it and it shatters on the floor.
 Inside what had been the rock, Laura discovers a small pink diamond.
 The diamond comes to life and tells Laura its story.
 It had been the fairies' lucky charm until the day that one of the fairies, Lumina, had lost it inside a cave which was later filled with lava following the eruption of a volcano.
 Laura's grandfather had chipped the rock out of the lava, completely unaware that the lucky charm was inside.
 It then explains that it lost its powers due to its long imprisonment and that in order for it to sparkle and bring luck again, Laura must light up its five facets by helping the people around her and bring them happiness.